-Created in 2017 by Melis Sawerschel, She Is Rebel designs seasonless statement styles that stand out on their own, inspired by those who follow what they believe.
+Created in 2017 by Melis Sawerschel, She Is Rebel designs limited edition statement styles that stand out on their own, inspired by those who follow what they believe.
 We skip seasonal collections and short-lived trends, instead create desirable individual pieces that can be styled differently and worn repeatedly.
-From using eco-friendly fabrics to recycled packaging, we seek for the most sustainable practices and materials, and source everything directly from local suppliers.
+From using eco-friendly fabrics to recycled packaging, we seek and use sustainable practices and materials, and source everything directly from local suppliers.

-Our main inspiration source is the women themselves who define what She Is Rebel stands for — strong, passionate, courageous with an unapologetic attitude.
-We make bold wardrobe essentials in feminine silhouettes to complement their character.
+Our inspiration source is the women themselves who define what She Is Rebel stands for — strong, passionate, courageous with an unapologetic attitude.
+We design bold wardrobe essentials in feminine silhouettes to complement their stories.
+In every design we showcase the rebellion with a subtle statement detail.
 We are also meticulous about fabric and fit.
 We sample each piece on different body types to achieve figure-flattering proportions.
-Then we bring our designs to life in limited amounts using sustainable fabrics and materials.
+Using sustainable fabrics and materials, we bring our designs to life in limited amounts to celebrate our uniqueness.

 We eliminate middlemen and traditional costs, instead partner up directly with family-run ateliers in Turkey.
 This allows us to offer you well-crafted pieces at direct-to-women prices.
 Our partner ateliers are dedicated to superior craftsmanship and quality for generations.
 They are also certified by international institutions such as OEKO-TEX, ISO, GRS, GOTS for consistently providing good-quality products as well as the best possible workplace health and safety.

-We work with award-winning fabric-producers including the first vegan fabric-producer in the world (certified as V-label).
+We work with award-winning fabric-producers, including the first vegan fabric-producer in the world (certified by V-label).

 Vegan textile process doesn't use any animal product from raw materials to finished goods, hence no animal protein contamination to your skin.
 Fibers, chemicals, dyestuff and other solvents are specially selected and processed in a new environmentally responsible production technique.
 In other words, vegan fabrics are cruelty-free, free of protein and biodegradable.

-All our fabric producers are OEKO-TEX certified.
+Our fabric producers are OEKO-TEX certified.
 In other words, there is no harmful substance in any stage of processing.
-Discover more about the fabrics we are using at She Is Rebel:
+Here are the fabrics we are using at She Is Rebel:

 ∙ TENCEL™ Lyocell

-Tencel is one of the most environmentally friendly fabrics which is regenerated from wood cellulose obtained from sustainably grown forests (largely eucalyptus trees).
-Tencel is treated in a closed loop process in which solvents are recycled with a recovery rate of 99.5%.
+TENCEL™ branded lyocell fibres are among the most environmentally friendly fibres which are regenerated from wood cellulose obtained from sustainably grown forests (largely eucalyptus trees).
+They are treated in a closed loop process in which solvents are recycled with a recovery rate of 99.5%.
 The tiny amount of remaining emissions is decomposed in biological purification plants.

-Tencel is soft, durable, breathable.
-Garments made of Tencel are also less prone to shrinking, wrinkling and bacteria.
-Many say Tencel is the holy grail of all fabrics.
+TENCEL™ fibres are soft, durable, breathable.
+Garments made of TENCEL™ fibres are also less prone to shrinking, wrinkling and bacteria.
+Many say TENCEL™ fibres are the holy grail of all fibres.
 We couldn't agree more.

-We are an official partner of Lenzing, a cool way of saying our Tencel-based pieces are certified.
+She Is Rebel is an official partner of TENCEL™, a cool way of saying our pieces containing TENCEL™ fibres come from a certified source.

 Cupro is a regenerated cellulose fabric made from cotton waste, meaning 100% plant-based and biodegradable.
 It’s produced in a closed loop which means the chemicals used can be extracted afterwards and the water can be reused.

 Cupro keeps you cool in summer, warm in winter.
 It is lightweight and drapes beautifully.
-Clothes made of cupro have smooth hand feel and deep color with better moisture control, antistatic effect and supple touch.
+Clothes made of cupro have smooth hand feel, deep color and better moisture control.

 Many characteristics of rayon are similar to cotton.
 It is also known with its high-performing and quality nature as well as silky feel and beautiful drape.